 CDC Director Tom Frienden, MD, MPH says that reducing inappropriate prescribing practices is an important part of the strategy targeting overdoses from both heroin and the medications.
 “Addressing prescription opioid abuse by changing prescribing is likely to prevent heroin use in the long term,” he said.

 Researchers also believe it is important to help those who are addicted to heroin and painkillers with effective treatment services in conjunction with the preventative measures.
-While some may recommend opioid replacement therapy, we work with facilities that help people fully detox from opiates and incorporate long-term residential treatment.
+While some may recommend opioid replacement therapy, we work with facilities that help people fully detox from heroin and other opiates, and incorporate long-term residential treatment.